KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/README.md

 ![testLongDistPattern](testLongDistPattern.png)

-Again I see two errors for the last two tests, and all the other tests look great.
+Again, I see these errors for the last two tests, and all the other tests look great.

 We can assume that the 1 million bits created from the sequence indeed *look random*.

 #### Conclusion

-Apart from the last two tests who neither failed nor passed but ran into errors, I see the results as a stunning success.
-With only a few operations we could realize an implementation that passes complicated tests.
+Apart from the last two tests who neither failed nor passed but ran into errors, I see the results as a success.
+With only a few operations we could realize an implementation that passes complicated statistical tests!

 For the types `int` and `long` we can now assume the produced distribution is *pseudo-random*.
-The 64 bit version is most important because it will be the basis for subsequent experiments.

 ### Experiment II: Random Numbers

 The next challenge shall be implementing a random number generator (64 bits) based on our distribution function.

-Note, that simply taking the next element, `f(1)`, `f(2)`, `f(3)`, etc. wouldn't produce what we expect from a random number generator.
+Note, that simply taking the next element, $f(1), f(2), f(3), ...$, would look random, but it wouldn't produce what we expect from a random number generator.
-* There must be a seed, so that we can get different sequences.
+* There should be a seed, so that we can produce different sequences of values.
 * It must be possible to get the same number a few times in a row.

-As our distribution function is bijective, it would just create a single long sequence.
+As our distribution function is bijective, it would just create a single long sequence and start over when the range is exhausted.

 Thus, the [DistributionCodecRandomGenerator](../../../../../../../src/main/java/de/calamanari/pk/drhe/DistributionCodecRandomGenerator.java) uses a different approach.

-First, I just took the last value to encode it again, but that created unwanted patterns.
-The current implementation works with an extra internal `noise` which evolves independently from the last returned value and gets involved to compute the next value the generator returns.
+In a first attempt, I just took the last value to encode it again, but that quickly created unwanted patterns.
+Thus, the current implementation works with an extra internal `noise` which evolves independently from the last returned value and gets involved in computing the next value the generator returns.

 You can find the related simulations in [DistributionCodecRandomGeneratorTest](../../../../../../../src/test/java/de/calamanari/pk/drhe/DistributionCodecRandomGeneratorTest.java).

+#### Results

 **`testRandom()`**